arp242/arp242.net/_posts/2010-05-18-Minimal_Apache_configuration_for_subversion.markdown

 Apache.

 This is a “minimal” Apache configuration file for use with subversion access with SSL.
 In many cases, I feel that the best approach is to “Start simple, then add complexity”.
 The default Apache configuration file is anything but “start simple”, it’s much larger than needed, especially if you only want to use it for subversion access.

 httpd.conf
 ----------

 Note: these directives are written for Apache 2.2 on FreeBSD.
 They *may* or **may not** work for other Apache versions.
 It *should* work for other operating systems.
-On Linux you will probably want to change the `libexec/apache22` to something else (for example `modules/` on Red Hat based systems).
+On Linux you may need to change `libexec/apache22` to something else (for example `modules/` on Red Hat based systems).

 	# Modules to load
 	LoadModule alias_module libexec/apache22/mod_alias.so